-- Any jobs which are likely to cause harm are NOT undertaken when there are no other members of staff on the premises. - People at home informed of expected return time - Jobs which require lifting are avoided at times when working alone - Working at height not undertaken if working alone - No toxic or harmful products used when working alone. - Mobile phone carried at all times if working alone. - People at home informed of expected return time. - Appointments avoided outside normal working hours. - All areas have adequate lighting reducing the risk of attack. - Staff told not to attempt to resist or restrain anyone give up any items demanded.
+- Any jobs which are likely to cause harm are NOT undertaken when there are no other members of staff on the premises. - People at home informed of expected return time where possible. - Jobs which require lifting are avoided at times when working alone - Working at height not undertaken if working alone - No toxic or harmful products used when working alone. - Mobile phone carried at all times if working alone. - Appointments avoided outside normal working hours. - All areas have adequate lighting reducing the risk of attack. - Staff told not to attempt to resist or restrain anyone give up any items demanded.